Rethink Inclusion

 Training for employers and educators to improve understanding and support neurodivergent individuals.

-Careers Information, Advice and Guidance service from a qualified and neuro-inclusive Careers Adviser.
+Careers Information, Advice and Guidance sessions from a qualified and neuro-inclusive Careers Adviser.

 -

-Start with a free and relaxed consultation to discuss the following:
+Start with a free consultation to discuss the following:

 Identify priorities, barriers, and challenges.